-Observations Concerning The ATRT Process
+Appendix E - Observations Concerning The ATRT Process

 Scope of ATRT2’s work

 Unlike ATRT1 whose work was a “greenfield” effort to make Recommendations to ICANN to improve its accountability and transparency under Section 9.1 of the Affirmation of Commitments (AoC), ATRT2’s scope of work required an assessment of ICANN’s implementation of the ATRT1 Recommendations as well as the WHOIS Review Team (WHOIS-RT) and the Security, Stability and Resiliency Review Team (SSR-RT) Recommendations.
-These 3 Review Teams presented a total of [X] Recommendations to the ICANN Board that represented a significant of work for ATRT2.
+These 3 Review Teams presented a total of 71Recommendations to the ICANN Board that represented a significant amount of work for ATRT2.
 At an early stage of its work, ATRT2 recognized the value of not only assessing implementation of prior Review Team Recommendations but also presenting “new” Recommendations in areas under paragraph 9.1 of the AoC where ICANN could improve accountability and transparency.
 ATRT2 recognized that the level of effort required to assess all prior Recommendations would affect ATRT2’s ability to develop focused, “new” Recommendations for the Board.

 In keeping with the AoC, ATRT2 determined that it would assess ICANN’s implementation of ATRT1 Recommendations and could, if it deemed necessary, offer “new” Recommendations arising from the original ATRT1 Recommendations.
 It also determined that it would assess ICANN’s implementation of the WHOIS RT and SSR-RT Recommendations but “new” Recommendations arising from the original WHOIS-RT and SSR-RT Recommendations should be left to the discretion of WHOIS-RT2 and SSR-RT2.